marmelab/react-admin/docs/ReferenceManyToManyInput.md

 ## `through`

-You can specify the associative table name using the `through` prop.
+You must specify the associative table name using the `through` prop.

 ```tsx
 <ReferenceManyToManyInput reference="venues" through="performances">